doubletap-dave/structured-lightweight-authoring-protocol/_memory_bank/productContext.md

     - **API Specifications**: Structured endpoint and parameter documentation

 header: Current Status
-  text: "Phase 2: Core Parser Implementation" - Specification is complete.
+  text: "Phase 3: Testing & Validation" - Specification is complete.
 Lexer is fully implemented with all tests passing.
-Parser is under active development with robust error handling.
-Pre-commit hooks, test infrastructure, and documentation are continuously improving.
+Parser implementation is complete with all block types, robust error handling, AST optimization, document validation, and visitor pattern implementation.
+All 42 tests are passing with clean linting.
+Current focus is on expanding test coverage with edge cases and complex documents, implementing performance benchmarks, and planning for CLI tooling in Phase 4.